haverland/collectmeteranalog/README.md

 ##### Windows, MacOS, Linux

 The executables are console applications.
-You can use it like python
+You must unzip the download and can use it like python from console:

-    Windows-collectmeteranalog.exe --collect=<your-esp32name> --days=3
+    Windows:    collectmeteranalog.exe --collect=<your-esp32name> --days=3
 ,

-    Linux-collectmeteranalog --collect=<your-esp32name> --days=3
+    Linux:      collectmeteranalog --collect=<your-esp32name> --days=3
 or

-    collectmeteranalog --collect=<your-esp32name> --days=3
+    Macos:      collectmeteranalog --collect=<your-esp32name> --days=3

+The startup is on all targets realy slow.
 Windows and MacOS excecutables have no prediction, because the tflite-runtime is only available for linux and the complete tensorflow library is to big (600MB) for a single application.

 ### Label the images